fxpoet/holysheet.io/README.md

 ### 5. Green Eco Friendly: Save the Coke bear
 - Eco-friendly shortcut learning: Save trees by ditching printed cheat sheets.
-- However, we also respect the preferences of those who enjoy destroying the earth environment.
+- However, I also respect the preferences of those who enjoy destroying the earth environment.
-  It's printable.
+  It's also printable.

 ### 6. Side Effects
 My wife uses this to memorize business terms.
 Users' ways of utilizing software are sometimes unpredictable.

-Whatever the case, as long as it's used well, that's what matters.
+Whatever the case, if it's used well, it's an excellent software.

 ------